mlocati/mlocati.github.io/_articles/my-php-development-environment.md

 When I have to work directly with the database, I use the great [HeidiSQL](http://www.heidisql.com/).

 Before working with MySQL, I always add this line under the `[mysqld]` section in the `C:\Dev\MySQL\data\my.ini` configuration file:

 ```
 lower_case_table_names=2
 ```

 The above option will allow preserving the case of the table names (otherwise they'll be always lower-case).

-Another option I usually set to reduce disk usage (it's not safe, but that's fine for development machines).
+Another option I usually set to reduce disk usage (it's not safe, but that's fine for development machines):

 ```
 innodb_flush_log_at_trx_commit=0
 ```

 To speed-up accessing metadata a lot, you can add this option:

 ```
 innodb_stats_on_metadata=OFF
 ```

 One more option you may need from time to time is:

 ```
 skip-grant-tables
 ```